diablokitty/reading_notes/201_Reading_Notes_10.md

-# Reading notes for day 10 of 201
+# Reading Notes for Day 10 of 201:

 ### REad What Went Wrong?
 Troubleshooting JavaScript.